cschreib/fastpp/README.md

 Lastly, by default the variable ```t``` in the SFH expression is the "cosmic" time, with ```t=0``` being the instant when the galaxy was born, and where larger values of ```t``` correspond to later times, in the future.
 An alternative parametrization is to work with the "lookback" time, where ```t=0``` is the instant when the galaxy is observed, and larger values of ```t``` correspond to earlier times, back towards the Big Bang.
 The relation between the two is simply ```t_lookback = 10^lage - t_cosmic```, so this is a simple transformation you can perform in the SFH expression.
 But to make it more convenient, you can enable the option ```CUSTOM_SFH_LOOKBACK=1```, in which case ```t``` will be defined as the lookback time.

+## Non-parametric SFH quantities
+Generally, the grid parameters which are used to define the SFH are not particularly meaningful.
+For example, the 'age' parameter is the elapsed time since the birth of the very first star.
+This quantity is, in theory, impossible to measure; the only reason it looks like a well constrained quantity with standard fit setups is because most SFH parametrizations are quite rigid and will not explore a large enough variety of SFHs.
+Likewise, the 'tau' parameter in exponentially-declining SFHs is only meaningful in the case where the galaxy's true SFH is indeed an exponential.
+If not, interpreting this value becomes difficult.

+For this reason, it is often advocated to not give any credit to these grid parameters, but instead compute non-parametric quantities.
+The simplest example would be to compute the elapsed time since half of the stars were born (which is essentially the mass-weighted age).
+FAST++ provides a number of such non-parametric quantities for each SFH, which you can ask the program to compute.

+List of available quantities:

+ - ```tsf```: shortest time interval over which 68% of SFR took place (= duration of star formation).
+ - ```past_sfr```: average SFR during the above time interval (= mean past SFR).
+ - ```sfr```X : average SFR over the last ```X``` Myr.
+ - ```brate```X : ```sfr```X / ```past_sfr``` (= birth-rate parameter).
+ - ```tquench```X : elapsed time since the SFR dropped below a factor ```X``` of the ```past_sfr``` (= time since quenching).
+ - ```tform```X : elapsed time since the galaxy had formed ```X```% of its current mass (= time since formation).

+Some of these parameters are defined and used in [Schreiber et al. (2018)](http://adsabs.harvard.edu/cgi-bin/nph-data_query?bibcode=2018arXiv180702523S&db_key=PRE&link_type=ABSTRACT&high=5b4379bf1108433).
+Look at this paper for more information.

 ## Using priors on the infrared luminosity
 One of the main degeneracy that arises when fitting UV-to-NIR data is that of dust versus age.
 When a galaxy has a red SED, unless the signal to noise and the wavelength sampling are high, it is very difficult to say if this is caused by a large amount of dust, or by an older stellar population, or a combination of both.
 It is for this reason that SFRs obtained from such fits are very uncertain, and that SFRs determined from the far-IR are preferred.